jzdulin/PetFinder/README.md

 > Click  [PetIT]() to test app

 **Purpose:** _PetFinder is intended to provide users with relevant information on any given breed of cat.
-Whether a user is interested in adoptinga pet or learning more about their pet’s breed, this application contains applicable and practical data.
+Whether a user is interested in adopting a pet or learning more about their pet’s breed, this application contains applicable and practical data.
 Furthermore, the application provides users the opportunity to connect to a community of owners and contribute their own data and experiences, therefore enhancing the user experience for all._

 ## Getting Started
 ____